Saudi Arabia Threatens to Retaliate After U.S. Pressure Over Journalist's Disappearance -- Update

 "We encourage joint Saudi-Turkish efforts in that regard, and expect the Saudi government to provide a complete and detailed response," they said in a joint statement, adding they already conveyed this message to Saudi authorities.

-In its statement, Saudi Arabia said it rejected any attempt to undermine it through political pressure or by threatening to imposing sanctions.
+In its statement, Saudi Arabia said it rejected any attempt to undermine it through political pressure or by threatening to impose sanctions.

 But it remains unclear what action Saudi Arabia would take if Washington does impose penalties.
 It is unlikely to cancel the arms deal while at war in a highly charged region.
 Saudi Arabia could raise the price of oil it sells to the U.S., but any attempt to influence market prices will also impact its other buyers.